codemunchies/dvash/README.md

 Dvash is a defensive honeypot, each service that is emulated is called a honeyport as each can be designed to have it's own behaviors.
 Dvash is designed to be modular so adding a new honeyport service to emulate is a templated code base.
 Each built-in honeyport follows a few steps:
 >1.
 When a honeyport thread starts it sits and listens for a connection.
 >2.
 The thread forks the process when a client connects and accepts the connection.
 >3.
-The forked process then sends the client connection junk data.
+The peer address is then validate.
 >4.
-The peer address is validated since anything in a packet can be manipulated.
+A valid peer address will get 64 bytes of junk data.
 >5.
-A valid IPv4 or IPv6 address is then blocked.
+The IPv4 or IPv6 address is then blocked.
  * Linux - blocked using IPTables/IP6Tables.
- * Mac OS X - blocked using ipfw.
+ * Mac OS X - blocked using ipfw/ip6fw.
  * Windows - blocked by blackhole routing.
 >6.
 Finally, the connection is closed and the forked process killed.